ignacio-serrano/aBackup/README.md

               lives.
 It is here just in case I want to add a `test` directory some day.
   * `cmd`: Useful executables for development.
+  * `dependencies`: Contains third party libraries and installers required by `aBackup` for easier installation.

 Technical notes
 ---------------